Batman vs. Superman Movie Set Made Into Bat Houses

 Bats are good to have around and you can even put up a bat house in your yard to attract them.
 This will give local bats a safe, warm, dry place to raise their babies.
 It will also keep them from living in your attic.
 Bats will usually use these houses during the spring, summer and fall.
 Bats usually live in dead or dying trees, but in most neighborhoods, dead and dying trees are cut down.

-They are always trying to raise money for the bats and Rob tells us about the current auction going on with the bat houses.
+There are over 200 bats living at the Bat Zone at the Cranbrook Institute of Science where Ron works.
+They are always trying to raise money for the bats and Rob tells us about the auction that happened with the bat houses.
 He states that the movie Batman v.
-Superman was filmed just a few miles away about a year ago.
-Zack Snyder, who is the director, found out about bats dying from an invasive fungus (white nose syndrome), which originated in Europe and made its way to the United States about 10 years ago and quickly spread.
+Superman was filmed just a few miles away from them.
+Zack Snyder, who was the director, found out about bats dying from an invasive fungus (white nose syndrome), which originated in Europe and made its way to the United States and quickly spread.
 During the filming, it was heard that this fungus had spread into Michigan and Wisconsin, where Zack is from.
 This fungus grows in caves and mines and when bats hibernate, the fungus actually grows on them and will wake them up too many times so they end up starving before the winter is over.

-Currently this fungus has spread to 30 states and 5 Providences in Canada, with about a million bats a year dying.
-Rob explains that this is going to be the biggest wildlife catastrophe in North America in the last Century.
+This fungus had spread to 30 states and 5 Providences in Canada, with about a million bats a year dying.

-So when Zack heard about this, he contacted the Bat Conservation and wanted to know what we are going to do about it.
+So when Zack heard about this, he contacted the Bat Conservation and wanted to know how to help.
 Rob went to the set to see him where they talked about protecting bats and one of the key things that was discussed was putting up bat houses.
 It was then Zack's idea to build bat houses out of the movie set.
 So they built 113 bat houses out of the set.
 They had a day where the cast and crew built and painted them.
-Some of them are even autographed by Ben Affleck and Zack Snyder.
+Some of them were even autographed by Ben Affleck and Zack Snyder.

-Currently, these houses are being auctioned to raise money to help combat this fungus that's killing bats and to support the wildlife rescued bats that live at the conservation.
+The houses were then auctioned to raise money to help combat this fungus that's killing bats and to support the wildlife rescued bats that live at the conservation.